Residential Treatment of Schizophrenia at CooperRiis: An Empowering Approach

 The phases of schizophrenia are prodromal, active, and residual.
 At CooperRiis, we include ‘recovery’ on this list because we believe recovery is possible.

-People with schizophrenia are often misdiagnosed in the prodromal phase because of the wide array of symptoms that can be present and their subtlety.
+People with schizophrenia are often misdiagnosed in the prodromal phase because of the vast array of symptoms that can be present and their subtlety.
 Symptoms in the prodromal phase include:

 - Withdrawal from family and social life